bypassiwastaken/skiovox-helper/README.md

 **Installation steps can be seen at the "stage 3" section on [skiovox.com](https://skiovox.com)**

+Once installed, open a new tab to see the extension's homepage.

 This extension:

 - Fixes most shortcut functionality within the exploit